 Once complete your application is forwarded to the Chemistry Admissions Committee for review.
 The review process can take several weeks, or longer during peak processing times.
 During this period, please refrain from contacting the Chemistry Graduate Office regarding the status of your application.
 The status of your application is updated via the Applicant Portal.
 If your application is successful, you will receive an official admission letter from the Faculty of Graduate Studies and Research.

-Please do not make arrangements to send hard copies of your documents at this time.
-Please do not follow any instructions in Bear Tracks.
-Hard copy original documents are only required if you are admitted.
-The official admission letter contains instructions about documentation.
+Please do not follow any instructions in Bear Tracks and do not make arrangements to send hard copies of your documents at this time.
+Hard copy original documents are only required by those students that have been admitted.

 5) Accept our offer